Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Critical Exponents

 \subsection{Elastic Net}

-As a quick application of our zero temperature cavity method, we consider how the phase transition would be affected if we generalize our penalty function $V(\x)$ by adding a quadratic term $|\x|^2$ to the $\ell_1$ norm.
+As an application of our zero temperature cavity method, we consider how the phase transition is affected if we generalize the penalty function $V(\x)$ by adding a quadratic term $|\x|^2$ to the $\ell_1$ norm.
 This penalty function is used in the Elastic Net method of variable selection and regularization~\cite{Zou05}.
 The optimization problem becomes

 In the noiseless reconstruction problem, $\y=\H\x_0$.
 We take the limit $\sigma^2\rightarrow 0$ and choose the distribution of $\H$ and $\x_0$ to be the same as in the previous sections.

 Now $U''(x)=\lambda_2$ everywhere except at $x=0$, where it is formally infinite, leading to